ATC recognizes innovative technologies each year

 - Acknowledgement in an ATC press release

-The Arctic Technology Conference shines the spotlight on the latest innovations in the Arctic E&P industry.
-A panel of qualified E&P professionals reviewed entries from exhibitors and selected recipients based on these criteria: New, Innovative, Proven, Broad Interest and Significant Impact.
+Modeled after the OTC Spotlight on Technology Awards Program, these awards shine the spotlight on the latest innovations in the Arctic E&P industry.
+A panel of qualified E&P professionals reviewed entries from Arctic Technology Conference 2015 exhibitors and selected the technologies that best matched the criteria set forth for the program.